Creating an interesting and creative Instagram bio that grabs your audience’s attention should be a key priority for all brands and influencers.

 The best Instagram bios will showcase your brand’s personality, promote your business, and convince people to follow you.

 In this article, we will consider the key elements you need to create the best Instagram bio for your brand.
 So here’s how to make the perfect professional Instagram bio…

-But first, get up to date with this explanation of the 2018 Instagram algorithm change.
+But first, see How to Get Verified on Instagram in 2019.
 Also, if you want to get more engagement with your IG posts, try these 21 powerful tips.

 Use keywords for the name field